s-gerrity/seinfeld-site/README.md

 #### MVP

-- Interactive bot.
-Choose from 4 characters to chat with.
-Say anything you want and receive a response (quote from the show).
+- Visitors choose from 4 characters to chat with.
+Give input and receive a response (quote from the show).

 - Festivus countdown.
-Festivus is a secular holiday as an alternative to the pressures and commercialism of the Christmas season, celebrated every year on December 23rd.
-Get ready.
+Show days until the holiday.
+(Festivus is a secular holiday as an alternative to the pressures and commercialism of the Christmas season, celebrated every year on December 23rd.
+Get ready.)

 #### 2.0